CH2-PS468-Capstone-Bangkit/iViewCapstone/README.md

 > ## Features
+1. Utilizing machine learning concepts for speech detection and facial expression or image recognition.
-1. Implement a machine learning model to evaluate user pronunciation when detecting face expressions using image recognition techniques.
+2. Implement a machine learning model to evaluate user pronunciation when detecting face expressions using image recognition techniques.
+3. Employing machine learning models with facial detection for emotions, disgust, fear, and nervousness.

 > ## Requirement
 * Android Studio Giraffe